 Using NIH RePORTER to Find Your Guide

-In much the same way the Assisted Referral Tool can help you pick a study section, the new Program Official tab recently added to NIH’s Matchmaker tool provides insight into the Program Officer who works with the most projects that look like yours.
+In much the same way the Assisted Referral Tool can help you pick a study section, the Program Official option for NIH’s Matchmaker tool provides insight into the Program Officer who works with the most projects that look like yours.

 In a few moments, the system will return a list of up to 175 program officers, starting with those whose grant portfolio most closely matches the text you put in.
 Click on a name to bring up a list of the active grants for whom that person is the PO.
 Are they in the same ballpark as your research?
 Then go back to your search results and grab the email address of that PO to start a conversation.